princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 The audio-and-text-based ensemble speaker change detection model could be applied to get speaker change detection results by running only one function.
 The function is **run_ensemble_audio_text_based_speaker_change_detection_model** in src/audiotextspeakerchangedetect/main.py.
 Please view the function description inside the Python file.
-Please view the sample codes to run the function in sample_run.py and sample_run_existingllama2output.py in the main repo folder.
+Please view the sample codes to run the function in sample_run.py and sample_run_existingllama2output.py in the src/audiotextspeakerchangedetect.
 ```
 from audiotextspeakerchangedetect.main import run_ensemble_audio_text_based_speaker_change_detection_model